Local Solutions for Social Change

 Why we do it

 Nigeria faces one of the world’s worst education crises.
-Over 18 million children are out of school—60% are girls.
-Among those in school, 3 out of 4 can’t read or do basic math.
+About 20 million children are not in school, according to UNESCO.
+Despite rising enrollment rates, a significant portion of Nigerian children in basic education struggle with foundational literacy and numeracy skills, with UNICEF reporting that 75% of children aged 7-14 cannot read a simple sentence or solve basic math problems.
 At the same time, over 70% of Nigerians are under 30, but more than half of youth are unemployed.
 Amid this crisis lies an opportunity.
-Africa’s creative economy is booming—worth $58 billion—but many young people in Africa lack the skills, platforms, and mentorship to turn their creativity into a sustainable career.
-Without urgent action, millions risk being left behind—without education, opportunity, or the means to shape their future.
+Africa’s creative economy is booming worth $58 billion but many young people in Africa lack the skills, platforms, and mentorship to turn their creativity into a sustainable career.
+Without urgent action, millions risk being left behind without education, opportunity, or the means to shape their future.

 Support Education: Buy A Book